anngroong/podcasts/content/episode/168-armenia-azerbaijan-peace-negotiations-tactics-and-goals-ep-no-168-oct-14-2022.md

 This episode was recorded on Friday, October 14, 2022.

 Thanks to Laura Osborn for the music on our podcasts.
-On behalf of everyone in this episode, we thank you for listening.
-Stay well, we’ll be back next week.

 # [Groong Channels](https://linktr.ee/groong)